 Are engineers underpaid?
-No. Engineers work in a free market and are paid based on their skill set.
-The onus falls on the engineer.
+No. Engineers work in a free market and their pay depends on their skills.
+It’s on them to make the big bucks.

-To point out, I hear this type of talk in almost every profession.
-Even in the National Basketball Association (NBA).
+Let me tell you, I hear this kind of chatter in just about every profession, even in the National Basketball Association (NBA).

-Non-superstar NBA players constantly harp about their low pay.
-They mention how short their careers are, and how Uncle Sam takes half their paycheck.
-In 2019, the rookie minimum salary was $893,310.
-Yet, these players still voiced their displeasure.
+Non-superstar NBA players often whine about their so-called low pay.
+They go on about their short careers and how Uncle Sam grabs half their paycheck.
+In 2023, the rookie minimum salary was $982,000, but they still weren’t happy.

-- The variance of skillsets and abilities among engineers
+- The range of skillsets and abilities among engineers

 - Engineering labor market

 - Artificial control over the engineering labor market

 - The influence of modern living standards on engineering salaries

 To tackle the question, “are engineers underpaid,” we need to figure out who we’re comparing them to.
 Doctors, pro athletes, dentists, entertainers…?

 For each comparison, we gotta weigh every variable on both sides.
 For example, let’s stack up the average salaries of senior engineers against medical doctors in San Francisco.